amd-jnovotny/rccl/docs/how-to/troubleshooting-rccl.rst

 .. meta::
-   :description: A guide to debugging the RCCL library of multi-GPU and multi-node collective communication primitives optimized for AMD GPUs
+   :description: A guide to troubleshooting the RCCL library of multi-GPU and multi-node collective communication primitives optimized for AMD GPUs
    :keywords: RCCL, ROCm, library, API, debug

-.. _debugging-rccl:
+.. _troubleshooting-rccl:

 *********************
-RCCL debugging
+Troubleshooting RCCL
 *********************

-This topic explains the steps to triage and debug functional and performance issues with RCCL.
+This topic explains the steps to troubleshoot functional and performance issues with RCCL.
-While debugging, collect the output from the commands in this guide for support or field personnel.
-To debug RCCL, follow these steps.
+While debugging, collect the output from the commands in this guide.
+This data can be used as supporting information when submitting an issue report to AMD.

 .. _debugging-system-info:

 Collecting system information
 =============================

-Collect information about the ROCm version, GPU/accelerator, platform, and configuration and provide this information to the support team.
+Collect this information about the ROCm version, GPU/accelerator, platform, and configuration.

 *  Verify the ROCm version.
 This might be a release version or a mainline or staging version.
 Use this command to display the version: